comegrant/dbt_docs_test/projects/data-model/transform/models/silver/cms/_cms__docs.md

 {% docs column__loyalty_level_number %}

-The number of the loyalty level (1-4) where by 1 is the entry level and 4 is the last obtainable level.
+The number of the loyalty level (1-4) where 1 is the entry level and 4 is the last obtainable level.

+{% enddocs %}

+# Loyalty Level Companies
+{% docs column__loyalty_level_company_id %}

+This is the primary key of the loyalty level company table in CMS.

+{% enddocs %}

+{% docs column__loyalty_level_name %}

+The name of the loyalty level in the language of the related company/brand.

+{% enddocs %}

+{% docs column__order_value_multiplier %}

+The multiplier used to calculate loyalty points obtained from amount of money spent by the customer.

+{% enddocs %}

+{% docs column__point_requirement %}

+The points required to reach the level.

 {% enddocs %}